datagen24/cowrieprocessor/README.md

 - **DShield**: Datacenter, residential, and VPN IP responses
 - **URLHaus**: Malicious URL and tag responses
 - **SPUR**: Infrastructure classification responses

+#### Phase 2 Enrichment Harness

+An offline harness for phase 2 lives under `tests/integration/test_enrichment_flow.py`.
+It provides deterministic stubs for all enrichment services, supports synthetic fixtures, and can optionally read from the archival snapshot at `/mnt/dshield/data/db/cowrieprocessor.sqlite`.
+Usage examples and safeguards are documented in `docs/enrichment_test_harness.md`.

+#### Contributing

+Refer to `CONTRIBUTING.md` for pull-request expectations, required lint/type checks, and the recommended pytest commands that must pass before a PR is submitted.
 - **OTX**: IP reputation and threat intelligence
 - **AbuseIPDB**: IP abuse scoring and categorization